Westland Town Hall / architectenbureau cepezed

 Text description provided by the architects.
 On Wednesday September 27, the new Westland town hall and municipality office were opened in Naaldwijk.
 The opening included an official ribbon cutting ceremony by mayor Sjaak van der Tak, alderman Bram Meijer, Volker Wessels CEO Dik Wessels and Volker Wessels director Piet van der Hoeven.
 The town hall functions as a center for the council as well as for public services and ceremonial gatherings.
 It is situated at the Verdilaan.
 The new municipality office houses the majority of the municipal staff and is located at the Laan van de Glazen Stad (Lane of the Glass City).
 The new edifices were jointly realized within the framework of a Design Build Finance Maintain and Operate-assignment that was granted to the Groene Schakel (Green Link) consortium, which consists of Boele en Van Eesteren, Homij Technische Installaties, the PHC Dienstengroep and Kondor Wessels Projecten.
 The architecture and interior were designed by cepezed and cepezedinterior.

-The buildings were conceived with a focus on a variety of theme’s, such as representativeness, spatial quality, functionality, flexibility, comfort and sustainability.
-On both locations, the architecture is based on the metaphor of a green house.
-After all, the green house is an omnipresent element in the urban, cultural and economic aspects of the Westland municipality.
-Within the context of the green house metaphor, the façade is the covering of everything that lives and grows inside; a thin shell enabling internal processes to proceed swiftly and smoothly.
+The buildings were conceived with a focus on a variety of themes, such as representativeness, spatial quality, functionality, flexibility, comfort and sustainability.
+On both locations, the architecture is based on the metaphor of a greenhouse.
+After all, the greenhouse is an omnipresent element in the urban, cultural and economic aspects of the Westland municipality.
+Within the context of the greenhouse metaphor, the façade is the covering of everything that lives and grows inside; a thin shell enabling internal processes to proceed swiftly and smoothly.
 The new town hall is a place with optimal transparency.
 This adds to the building’s experience as well as to the staff’s and visitor’s well-being, but it also underlines the democratic character of the town hall; there is a strong visual connection between the inside and outside, between the government and the civilians.
-Also characteristic of both the green house and the new town hall and government office is the repetition in the rhythmic of the façades.
+Also characteristic of both the greenhouse and the new town hall and government office is the repetition in the rhythmic of the façades.
 On both locations, this renders a pleasant and quiet streetscape.
 All color is on the inside.

 The town hall and municipality office were designed such that all logistic movements proceed naturally and intuitively without mutual hindrance.
 Both buildings have a high degree of flexibility, among other things because of the large, almost column-free floor fields that are easily rearrangeable according to any way of use or interior concept.
 The installation techniques are fully aligned to this spatial flexibility; for instance by means of the application of climate ceilings, the buildings remain climatologically comfortable throughout, regardless of the type of use or interior arrangement.
 No matter the arrangement, it is also always easy to connect to the variety of installation-technical facilities such as AC and ICT outlets.